vincentyeungg/DatingApp/README.md

 # Pick-A-Match
 Web application where users can find different matches from registered users, and start a chat with live messaging and presence tracking.
+This project is done based on a course offered on Udemy.

+It uses C#, ASP.NET Core, Sqlite & PostgreSQL, Docker, and Angular.

 Visit https://pick-a-match.herokuapp.com/ to create an account and use the app.
 The app is injected with some default users.